voidthecryptic/voidthecryptic.github.io/_portfolio/soldering_station.md

 ### 3.1 List of Components

-* **Hakko 907 Soldering Handle:** The pivotal component of the station, including a ceramic heating element and a built-in thermistor that accurately senses the temperature at the tip [1].
+* **Hakko 907 Soldering Handle:** The pivotal component of the station, including a ceramic heating element and a built-in thermistor that accurately senses the temperature at the tip.
-* **Arduino Nano:** Acts as the brain of the system, controlling the PID Loop, sensing the temperature, and executing the control algorithm to keep the temperature precise [1].
+* **Arduino Nano:** Acts as the brain of the system, controlling the PID Loop, sensing the temperature, and executing the control algorithm to keep the temperature precise.
-* **Power Transistor (IRLB4132):** An N-channel power MOSFET functioning as a high-speed switch to modulate power to the heating element based on signals from the microcontroller [1].
+* **Power Transistor (IRLB4132):** An N-channel power MOSFET functioning as a high-speed switch to modulate power to the heating element based on signals from the microcontroller.
-* **LM358 Operational Amplifier:** A dual op-amp used to amplify and condition the analog temperature signal from the thermistor ensuring accurate readings for the Arduino [1].
+* **LM358 Operational Amplifier:** A dual op-amp used to amplify and condition the analog temperature signal from the thermistor ensuring accurate readings for the Arduino.
-* **16x2 I2C LCD Display:** Displays the real-time temperature data and user-set parameters via the I2C protocol (SDA and SCL) [1].
+* **16x2 I2C LCD Display:** Displays the real-time temperature data and user-set parameters via the I2C protocol (SDA and SCL).
-* **DC-DC Buck Converter:** Steps down the stable 24V DC supply to 5V for the microcontroller to ensure stable operation and protect sensitive electronics [1].
+* **DC-DC Buck Converter:** Steps down the stable 24V DC supply to 5V for the microcontroller to ensure stable operation and protect sensitive electronics.

 ### 3.2 Working Principle
 When turned on, the thermistor in the handle senses the tip temperature.
 This signal is amplified by the LM358 and sent to the Arduino Nano.
-The Arduino compares this reading to the setpoint and uses a **PID algorithm** to toggle the MOSFET, controlling power to the heater.
-This determines the required power output based on the current temperature error, the accumulated error (integral), and the rate of change (derivative) [1].
+The Arduino compares this reading to the setpoint and uses a **PID algorithm** to toggle the MOSFET, controlling power to the heater. [cite_start]This determines the required power output based on the current temperature error, the accumulated error (integral), and the rate of change (derivative) [cite: 68-75].

 ![KiCad Schematic](/images/schematic-kicad.png)
 *[Figure 3.7: Schematic in KiCad]*